There is nothing more beautiful than welcoming a little bundle of joy into your life!

 - Citizenship is flexible.
-Many agencies require that parents be at least lawful permanent residents, or that at least one parent is a U.S. Citizen.
+Many agencies require that parents be lawful permanent residents or have U.S. Citizenship.

-- Background checks are required for everyone age 14+ in the home.
-More info here.
+- Background checks are required for everyone over the age of fourteen in the home.

-- Physicals are required for all household members.
+- All household members must have a current physical.
 Chronic conditions are evaluated case by case.